Sustainable Fashion: The Environmental Impact of Linen Silk vs. Cotton Silk

 Thread count is used to measure and identify the quality of cotton but it is NOT at all the same with silk.

 Silk is a completely different fabric.
 Each strand of silk is 1/10th the thickness of human hair.
 The thinness of the strand shouldn’t be misjudged.
-It is stronger than steel of the same diameter and is the strongest natural fiber.
-With such a refined thread, the thread count would be extremely high (in thousands) which wouldn’t be feasible so momme was introduced and it is still a standardized way to measure silk today.
+Note that it is stronger than steel of the same diameter and is the strongest natural fiber.
+Due to such a refined thread, the thread count would be extremely high (in thousands) which wouldn’t be feasible so momme was introduced and it is still a standardized way to measure silk today.

 For example: